ncatlab/nlab-content/pages/8/6/0/0/68/content.md

 This means that a differentiable stack is in a way _nothing else_ but a Lie groupoid: but the point is that equivalence of stacks captures the notion of [[Morita equivalence]] of their presenting (Lie) groupoids.

 This means that looking at a Lie groupoid in terms of the stack it presents provides a direct way to recognizing the right notion of equivalence of these objects.
-The notion of Morita equivalence, on the other hand, proceeds via the reasoning of [[Homotopy Theory]].
+The notion of Morita equivalence, on the other hand, proceeds via the reasoning of [[homotopy theory]].

 Notice that the stack [[presented stack|presented]] by a (Lie) groupoid $G$ is really the stack which sends every test manifold to the category of $G$-principal bundles over that manifold.
 Such a $G$-principal bundle, also known as a [[torsor]], is analogous to a [[module]] for an algebra.
 This explains the terminology of "Morita morphisms", which originates in algebra: